snyb1010/PSUSphere/README.md

 # PSUSphere

-A web-based Student Organization Management System built with Django, designed to help Pangasinan State University (PSU) manage student organizations, members, programs, and colleges in one centralized platform.
+A web-based Student Organization Management System built with Django, designed to help Palawan State University (PSU) manage student organizations, members, programs, and colleges in one centralized platform.

 ---